macmade/objc-uti/README.md

 This project is fully compatible with Swift.

-In order to use the `UTI` class from Swift, simply link with `UTI.framework` (ARC target - see below) and:
+In order to use the `UTI` class from Swift, simply link with `UTI.framework` and:

     import UTI